deltachat/interface/colors.md

 - other-bubble background: #ffffff
 - other-bubble time/date/delivery: #808080

-- date/system-messages: #000000 with 0x44 = 27% alpha
+- date/system-messages background: #55444444
-  this transparancy is also nice for image-overlays
+  this transparancy is also nice for image-overlays, plain white is recommended as foreground color there

 - send button: round, background `#415e6b`,
   foreground icon from `icons/ic_send*`